kitty phone FDA food icky

 INFORMATION THE FDA WILL NEED

-Try to have as much of the following information available when submitting your complaint.
-The main thing is of course the kind of food.
-Sounds pretty basic, but many consumers often transfer dry pet food into other containers for easier handling.
+Try to have as much information as possible when submitting your complaint.
+But if you don’t have it all – that’s ok.
+The main thing the FDA needs is the brand of the pet food.
+It sounds basic, but many consumers often transfer dry pet food into other containers for easier handling.
 If possible, please save the original packaging until the pet food has been consumed.
-The packaging contains important information often needed to identify the variety of pet food, the manufacturing plant, and the production date.
+The packaging contains essential information often needed to identify the variety of pet food, the manufacturing plant, and the production date.

 • The exact name of the product and product description (as stated on the product label)

-• Lot number – This number is often hard to find and difficult to read.
-It is stamped onto the product packaging and typically includes a combination of letters and numbers, and is always in close proximity to the best by/before or expiration date (if the product has a best by/before or expiration date).
-The lot number is very important as it helps us determine the manufacturing plant as well as the production date.
+• Lot number – This number is often hard to find and read.
+It is stamped onto the product packaging, typically includes a combination of letters and numbers, and is always near the best by/before or expiration date (if the product has a best by/before or expiration date).
+The lot number is significant as it helps us determine the manufacturing plant and the production date.

-• UPC code (also known as the bar code)
+• UPC (also known as the bar code)

 • Net weight